 Mephisto, Lord of the Lower Depths

 Another extra-dimensional being, Mephisto is an ancient entity whose origins are largely unknown.
 He resides in a place he calls Hell.
 It is not the actual Christian Hell.
-He calls it this to play with the fear that mortals have of a sole being capable of damning them to eternal destruction, for that is what he is.
+He calls it this to play with the fear that mortals have of a single being that is capable of damning them to eternal destruction, for that is what he is.
 He looks like the archetypal version of the devil and has taken the name Mephisto as a shortened version of Mephistopheles, the name given to Satan in Faust’s legends.
 It is made clear in the comics that he is not in fact the Christian Satan, or the Greek Hades, nor any entity of the underworld, but he is indeed trying his hardest to act like it.
 He does have it within his power to devour human life and condemn the humans to his realm of Hell where they become former shell’s of their previous existence, or become demon followers of Mephisto.
 His primary goal is to enslave or devour all of human life, or any extraterrestrial who dwells on this sphere.
 To enslave humanity he tempts and strives to break the will of people so that they will bow to him.
-He has attempted to enslave the Silver Surfer, Thor, Dr. Doom, and briefly employed Ghost Rider, (who eventually worked to fight against Mephisto).
+He has attempted to enslave the Silver Surfer, Thor, Dr. Doom, and briefly employed Ghost Rider (who eventually worked to fight against Mephisto).
 In short, he pretty much is the devil, anyone besides the heroes of the Marvel Universe would be hard pressed to find a way to stop such a being.

 Galactus, The Devourer of Worlds

 Galactus is the sole survivor of the sixth incarnation of the multiverse.
-As multiverses are born with a “big bang”, they die with a “big crunch”, compacting into what is known as a “Cosmic Egg” from which a new multiverse is born.
+As multiverses are born with a “Big Bang”, they die with a “Big Crunch”, compacting into what is known as a “Cosmic Egg” from which a new multiverse is born.
 Galactus was born Galan on the planet of Taa.
 It was the most advanced planet in the Universe at the time.
 When Galan was born the multiverse was ending.
-They sent Galan as an explorer into the cosmos to find a solution to stop the big crunch.
-To no avail, him and his space crew were pulled into the cosmic egg as the multiverse died.
+They sent Galan as an explorer into the cosmos to find a solution to stop the Big Crunch, to no avail.
+Him and his space crew were pulled into the cosmic egg as the multiverse died.
 However, the remaining sentience in the sixth multiverse merged with Galan giving birth to Galactus.
 As he floated in the new infinity of the seventh multiverse he sat in this ship.
 He built a suit to control the raw power fluctuating inside of him and transformed his ship into a sort of incubator so that he would grow into the powerful being we know of today.
 When he emerged from his incubation he was hungry.
 His life force could only be sustained by cosmic energy.
 The only thing with the energy to sustain him was entire planets.
 Thus began Galactus’ quest across the multiverse to devour all planets.
 Those planets that lay in his sight merely await his coming, and their eventual doom.

 Dr. Doom, The Great Destroyer

 Dr. Doom comes from perhaps the most average of beginnings when it comes to others on this list, but he remains a looming threat in the Marvel Universe.
 Victor Von Doom was born in Haasenstadt, Latveria.
 His mother was killed when a bargain with Mephisto went wrong.
-Because of this Victor decided to make learning about science and magic a priority in order to better understand the deal that killed his mother and with hopes to possibly save her.
+Because of this, Victor decided to make learning about science and magic a priority in order to better understand the deal that killed his mother and with hopes to possibly save her.
 During his studies he received a scholarship to the State University in Hegeman, New York.
 It was here that he tried to build and inter-dimensional portal that literally blew up in his face, scarring him for life; and he was kicked out of school.
 So Victor left America and traveled back to Latveria in a suit of armor built by himself and overthrew the government, declaring himself King of the land.
 He uses the country to further his plans for world domination.
 In his travels he has mastered the mystical arts and is a technological genius.
 He controls particle and cosmic manipulation.
 He has the ability to possess the bodies of others, and has ultimate destructive powers; and it is his power that Reed Richards steals to bring about the beginning of the seventh multiverse as a continuation of the sixth.
 He is quite a formidable foe to the Marvel Universe for a man born on a military installment on Earth.

 Dormammu, Lord of Darkness